-The newsletter, 'Valley Croaker' is usually issued fortnightly via email and contains general school information.
+The newsletter, 'Valley Croaker' is usually issued every three weeks (Weeks 3, 6 and 9 of each term) via email and contains general school information.
 Copies are available from corporate services.

-10.5 Social Media and App Notification
+10.5 Social Media

 At times there is a need to issue notification of upcoming events and information.
-Notifications will be pushed to the Narangba Valley State School App (Available on iTunes App Store and Play Store) and posted to the Narangba Valley State School Facebook page.
+Notifications will be posted to the Narangba Valley State School Facebook page.